 - Do not lose your pass as it is not replaceable and not transferable.
 One pass for each person.
 Bring it always with you: the fine for not having a valid ticket or transfer is $250 along with the guilt and record.

 - Buy the pass for the next month in the middle of the month.
-Avoid buying in Calgary Transit Customer Service Centre in downtown at the end of the month, especially if you don’t have time and patience for a long queue.
+Avoid buying at Calgary Transit – Centre St. in downtown at the end of the month, especially if you don’t have time and patience for a long queue.

 - Save time by going to other locations: Southland Leisure, Village Square, and Recreation Customer Service Centre.
 Take note that these centres cannot process application.

 - File your income tax return online: